CloudLabs-MOC/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_05_Lab.md

    for i in {1..4}; do curl <lb_IP_address>; done
    ```

-    > **Note**: Verify that the returned messages indicate that the requests are being delivered to the same backend Azure VMs
+    > Note: Verify that the returned messages indicate that the requests are being delivered to the same backend Azure VMs

 1. In the Azure portal, navigate back to the **az30301b-lb** blade, select the **Inbound NAT rules** entry and note the two rules that allow for connecting to the first and the second of the backend pool VMs via Remote Desktop over TCP ports 33890 and 33891, respectively.

 1. From the Cloud Shell pane, run the following to test Remote Desktop connectivity via NAT to the first Azure VM in the backend pool of the Azure load balancer (replace the `<lb_IP_address>` placeholder with the IP address of the front end of the load balancer you identified earlier):